 Celtic Connections will also present a special one-day event in Glasgow’s Royal Concert Hall.
 Showcasing the country’s ‘coastal’ inspired music, film and heritage and new for 2020, Coastal Connections: Festival in a Day will be a jam-packed day of shore-themed media.
-Catch this exciting collection on 18 January 2020, with tickets starting from £23.50.
+Catch this exciting collection on 18 January 2020.

-Visitors can swim with the second largest fish on the planet during the summer months, as basking sharks are regularly spotted in waters off of The Hebrides in Scotland.
+Why not take the plunge and swim with the second largest fish on the planet?
+During the summer months, basking sharks are regularly spotted in waters off of The Hebrides in Scotland.
 The huge species, growing up to 10 metres long, are gentle and toothless, meaning it’s possible to swim with them and a wide variety of other wildlife including dolphins and seals.
 Tours run from April to October, coinciding with the migration of the sharks to Scottish waters, and swimming, kayaking and snorkelling around the creatures is incredibly popular.
 Hotspots include the coast of Oban, the Firth of Clyde and near the Isles of Coll, Canna and the Isle of Tiree.

 Scotland’s west coast is home to stunning scenery and an abundance of rich local culture, but perhaps lesser known is its enviable year-round cold surf conditions.
 Thurso, on the northerly tip of the Scottish mainland, is renowned for its waves, while the Isle of Tiree provides excellent surfing conditions and is home to the Tiree Wave Classic, one of Britain’s premier windsurfing competitions, which runs from 10 to 16 October in 2020.

-Lovers of artist JMW Turner can welcome in 2020 by getting lost in some of his most beautiful works, with a free exhibition on display until 31 January at the Scottish National Gallery.
-This enthralling collection of the artist’s masterpieces spans his entire career, allowing fans to witness the progression and themes – including pencil, topographical wash drawings and watercolours – of the renowned painter.
+If you’re a lover of artist JMW Turner, you can welcome in 2020 by getting lost in some of his most beautiful works, with a free exhibition on display until 31 January at the Scottish National Gallery.
+This enthralling collection of the artist’s masterpieces spans his entire career, allowing you to witness the progression and themes – including pencil, topographical wash drawings and watercolours – of the renowned painter.

 For the first time since 1704, five of Titian’s greatest works are to be exhibited together at the Scottish National Gallery, from 11 July until 27 September 2020.
-The large-scale mythological epics shown in Titian: Love, Desire, Death are fantastic examples of poetic art from the 16th century that are sure to leave visitors feeling spellbound.
-This is a paid exhibition, with standard admission costing £10 on weekdays, and £12 on weekends; plus savings available online.
+The large-scale mythological epics shown in Titian: Love, Desire, Death are fantastic examples of poetic art from the 16th century that are sure to leave you feeling spellbound.

 After recently being named the UK’s top cultural and creative centre by the European Commission, Glasgow’s artistic buzz will be stronger than ever in 2020.
 Running from 24 April to 10 May, the Glasgow International Festival will present a host of new exhibitions and exciting commissions around the city, with this year’s theme surrounding the idea of human attention.

-Visitors can enjoy the skills of the pipers and Highland dancers, and marvel at the stamina of the hill runners and international athletes on 5 September 2020, at The Braemar Gathering - one of the Queen’s favourite annual events.
-Visitors can sample contemporary Scotland and enjoy live music, top-quality arts and crafts and local food and drink, with tickets starting from £20 for adults.
+You can enjoy the skills of the pipers and Highland dancers, and marvel at the stamina of the hill runners and international athletes on 5 September 2020, at The Braemar Gathering - one of the Queen’s favourite annual events.
+Sample contemporary Scotland and enjoy live music, top-quality arts and crafts and local food and drink.